 The water that feeds this waterfall comes from the melting water from the glacier-capped Eyjafjallajokull volcano.
 This name might be familiar to you if you recall the volcanic explosion in 2010 that halted almost all travel in and out of Europe.

 Nevertheless, this is a stunning work of nature.
 You will fully understand its power when you walk behind the curtain of water that falls something like 60 meters down.
 While safe in warmer months, it is not so during winter.
 Everything becomes ice, and the path becomes quite dangerous to get by.
 Always use caution, and if it looks dangerous, it probably is.

 The waterfalls in Iceland are an iconic part of the island.
 It’s really worth making a stop to check them out.
 You definitely won’t regret chasing these waterfalls.
 Just make sure that you are dressed appropriately.

 The Mýrdalsjökull glacier

-While a glacier seem like a giant ice mountain, it’s quite a fascinating work of nature.
-The Mýrdalsjökull glacier, with its highest peak at close to 1,500 meters, actually sits on top the Katla volcano.
+While a glacier seems like a giant ice mountain, it’s quite a fascinating work of nature.
+The Mýrdalsjökull glacier, with its highest peak at close to 1,500 meters, actually sits on top of the Katla volcano.
 Despite that, it’s where we came to do our snowmobile tour in Iceland.
 You can also do ice caving and climbing here as well as hiking.
-It is the country’s fourth largest ice cap and covers nearly 600 square kilometres (232 square miles).
+It is the country’s fourth-largest ice cap and covers nearly 600 square kilometres (232 square miles).

 I have often said that being in Iceland feels like being on a different planet.
 Standing on top of a glacier definitely gave you that feeling.
 There is just something about mountains, snow, skies and sunshine.
 They create a masterpiece that is hard to imagine until you’re standing there.
 Simply breathtaking.